dastrdly6585/ExtraRando/README.md

 One of each marker is added, but for each 100 randomized items one of each type is additionally added.

 ## No Logic
 Removes all logic from the randomization process.
-This will greatly increase the setup time, but obviously could render some seeds **impossible**.
+This will greatly decrease the setup time, but obviously could render some seeds **impossible**.
 It is recommended that some start items and duplicates are used.

 Caution is especially advised if you choose to use "road blocking" connections like Lever Rando, More Doors and/or Breakable Wall Rando.